jeromer/sqrible/README.md

 ------------------

-Sqrible scans informations about a given table, reads what you configured for this table in a yaml config file and output the generated code you built in the provided template.
+Sqrible scans informations about a given table, reads what you configured for this table in a yaml config file and output the generated code you built with the provided template.

 Building